UM-Autonomy/UMA-Website/_posts/2021-04-18-boat-build-process.md

 ![Hull preparation](/images/blog/boat-build-process/hull-prep.jpg)

-Offshore Spars helped us with the autoclave fabrication of the carbon fiber hulls (Shout&#8209;out to Offshore Spars for their generous support!).
-We then prepared the hulls by carbon fiber infusion.
+We then prepared the hulls by using a carbon fiber vacuum resin infusion process.
+Each demi-hull was fabricated using a machine-milled high-density foam mold produced for the team by the Ford Motor Company.

 ![Breaking mold](/images/blog/boat-build-process/break-mold.jpg)